🕒 Loading... Stockholm

 Klagstorp, Sweden.
 Photo by Malena

-The southwest point
+The southwest point in rural Sweden

 The nearest city from Smygehuk is Copenhagen (61 km away from the southwest point).